TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: Conclusion

 \section{Conclusion}

 In this work, we present a hardware architecture to showcase the TrIM dataflow.
 The architecture is organized in a hierarchical manner, to effectively cope with convolutional layers.
 Reconfigurable shift register buffers are included to make the engine agnostic to different ifmap sizes.
 As a case study, the VGG-16 CNN is considered and an architecture of 1512 processing elements is implemented onto the XCZU7EV FPGA.
 The achieved peak throughput is 453.6 Giga Operations per Second.
-When compared to Eyeriss, a state-of-the-art accelerator based on the row stationary dataflow, the TrIM-based architecture guarantees $\sim 5.1 \times$ less memory accesses, confirming the effectiveness of the triangular input movement to maximize data utilization.
-In addition, the proposed architectures results up to $\sim 12.2 \times$ more energy-efficient than other FPGA counterparts.
+When compared to Eyeriss, a state-of-the-art accelerator based on the row stationary dataflow, the TrIM-based architecture guarantees $\sim 3 \times$ less memory accesses, confirming the effectiveness of the triangular input movement to maximize data utilization.
+In addition, the proposed architectures results up to $\sim 11.9 \times$ more energy-efficient than other FPGA counterparts.

 Stimulated by these results, we plan the following future works: \begin{itemize} \item Reduction of the shift register buffers' footprint through resource sharing.
 Considering that different processing elements may work on the same set of ifmaps, it is possible to share the same shift register buffers to assist the triangular movement of inputs. \item Investigation about ifmap tiling to reduce the area required by the reconfigurable shift register buffers.
 At the moment, these local buffers are constrained on the largest ifmap size.
-By enabling tiling, it will be possible to reduce the number of registers per buffer, by further improving the energy efficiency of the architecture. \item In the direction of high energy efficiency, we aim to design and tape-out a TrIM-based architecture on ASIC, thus unlocking its applicability in large-scale systems. \end{itemize}
+By enabling tiling, it will be possible to reduce the number of registers per buffer, by further improving the energy efficiency of the architecture. \item Insertion of a global buffer for ifmaps and weights, in order to reduce the count of off-chip memory access, thus strengthening the results with respect to previous art. \item In the direction of high energy efficiency, we are currently working on a tape-out of the TrIM-based architecture using a commercial CMOS technology, thus unlocking the applicability of TrIM in large-scale systems. \end{itemize}